 After Dave had welded the folded down piece of bed frame in place (one of the holes he drilled was in that piece), he pushed a bolt through the hole and welded it in place.
 I’m sorry that I didn’t get any pictures of Dave welding, but the brightness would probably ruin the camera, and I don’t think dad would like that.

 After he had the bolts on, Dave welded the transformed bed frames onto the metal bar.
 The end was in sight.
-We bolted the bar to the rear of the ladder The Frame in Placeframe, and then did the same for the front.
+We bolted the bar to the rear of the ladder frame, and then did the same for the front.
 We lifted up the frame onto the two metal wheels, bolted them in place, and success! we were finished.
 Dave now had a frame that he could spin any direction with one finger, and he could move it anywhere he wanted by himself (it has wheels).
 To celebrate this momentous occasion, we went inside and ate lunch, which for me consisted of BLT’s, lemonade, and Sunchips.
 Life can’t get more perfect than that, I don’t think.

 I’ve left a lot of stuff out, like the fact that Dave has micrometer eyes, or that Morris Garages once made a car whose engine would almost always explode, but I hope that the things I did put in make you appreciate the beauty of working with cars, and I hope you come away wanting to learn more about the subject.
 And by the way, I think that Formula-1 is better than NASCAR, too.